Skip to main content

 What changes for workflows

 The leap isn't really about answer quality — already excellent in GPT-5.4 — it's about agentic reliability.
 GPT-5.5 uses fewer tokens to finish the same task, self-corrects more, and chains multi-step plans without losing the thread after 30 minutes of execution.
 For a team automating support, sales, or content production, that means: less human supervision, fewer error loops, more delegable tasks without watching.
+If you already use n8n to orchestrate AI agents, this reliability improvement directly changes how many control nodes you need in your workflows — see our article on AI agents with n8n for architectural patterns.

 The business model stays closed